EdPike365-Org/edpike365-blog/content/blog/edpike365-customizations/index.md

 I'm transitioning these to [Jira](https://edpike365.atlassian.net/jira/software/projects/ECDT/boards/1).

 - Anchor URLs do not work unless from same MD page they are on.
+(Reach Router)
 - Using an anchor crushes the top nav grid div and you can't scroll back up to very top, only to top of content grid div, without reloading the page.
+(Reach Router)
 - Add a short-form "Journal Notes" style blog using Contentful headless CMS
 - Convert blog to MDX
 - Blog/Journal Categories tags for filters.
 Tag managment interface.